network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 }
 ~~~

-The server SHALL specify the content-type of the resource at the well-known URI as application/json.

 The content of the "version" field SHALL be "1".
 Integer values greater than "1" are reserved
 for future versions of this protocol.
 The content of the "large_download_url", "small_download_url", and "upload_url" SHALL
 all be validly formatted "http" or "https" URLs.
 See above for the semantics of the fields.
 All of the fields in the sample configuration are required except "test\_endpoint".
-If the test server provider can pin all of the requests for a test run to a specific
+If the test server provider requires to pin all of the requests for a test run to a specific
 host in the service (for a particular run), they can specify that host name in the
 "test\_endpoint" field.
+The client is then expected to use "test\_endpoint" when
+resolving the hostname for the URLs

-For purposes of registration of the well-known URI {{RFC8615}}, the application name is "nq".
-The media type
+For purposes of registration of the well-known URI {{RFC8615}}, the application
+name is "nq" (e.g., https://nq.example.com/.well-known/nq).
-of the resource at the well-known URI is "application/json" and the format of the resource is as specified
+The media type of the resource at the well-known URI is "application/json" and
-above.
+the format of the resource is as specified above.
 The URI scheme is "https".
 No additional path components, query strings or fragments are valid
 for this well-known URI.

 ## DNS-Based Service Discovery for Test Server Discovery